In effect there were three sets of decanter labels, which we can call “The Shippers”, “The Blanks”, and “The Greeks”.

 The same person (for the ’58 event, JDAW) then over-stapled the ‘Shipper’ labels with blank cards.
 Again, things matched, with staples aligned vertically, and diagonally opposite (shown grey in following diagram).

-‘Blank’ decanter label showing location of staples
+‘Blank’ decanter label showing location of the two staples

 This resulted in